tammet/gkc/README.md

     ./gkc Examples/steam.txt

-GKC will automatically pick and try out several search strategies one after another, using four parallel process by default on UNIXes.
+GKC will automatically pick and try out several search strategies one after another, using four parallel processes by default on UNIXes.

 Please see the [Examples/README.md](Examples/README.md) for a tutorial of using gkc.